jestjs/jest/docs/SnapshotTesting.md

 Date.now = jest.fn(() => 1482363367071);
 ```

-Now, every time the snapshot test case runs, `Date.now()` will return the same value of `1482363367071`.
+Now, every time the snapshot test case runs, `Date.now()` will return `1482363367071` consistently.
 This will result in the same snapshot being generated for this component regardless of when the test is run.

-### React, React Native and Snapshot Testing
+## React, React Native and Snapshot Testing

 As you've learned, snapshot testing was built to make it easier to write tests for React and React Native.
-Check out the [React tutorial](/jest/docs/tutorial-react.html) and the [React Native tutorial](/jest/docs/tutorial-react-native.html) to get started with React or React Native codebases.
+Check out the [React tutorial](/jest/docs/tutorial-react.html) and the [React Native tutorial](/jest/docs/tutorial-react-native.html) to get started with snapshot testing on your React or React Native application.

+## Additional Uses

+Snapshots can capture any serializable value.
+Common examples are [snapshotting CLI output](https://github.com/facebook/jest/blob/master/integration_tests/__tests__/console-test.js
+) or API responses.